WM-SEMERU/traceXplainer/web-app/README.md

 For more details regarding setup, view `Jenkins Setup.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/master/web-app/docs/Jenkins%20Setup.txt).

 ## MongoDB
 MongoDB was chosen for the document-like storage of data.
 Every artifact in the repo would need to be stored along with analysis results, such as traceability values, whether the artifact is security-related, etc. In this sense, having a dictionary of information per artifact was the most comprehensive structure for the team.
-MongoDBís structure of databases and collections also allows for an organization of repository versions as collections and the storage of multiple repositories as different databases.
+MongoDB‚Äôs structure of databases and collections also allows for an organization of repository versions as collections and the storage of multiple repositories as different databases.

 For more details regarding installation and Mongo Shell commands, view `MongoDB Setup.txt` [here](https://github.com/WM-SEMERU/Neural-Unsupervised-Software-Traceability/blob/dev-branch/web-app/docs/MongoDB%20Setup.txt).